CRISPRlab/CRISPRclassify/README.md

  - **Closest Strain:** Lists the strain with the closest matching repeat sequence from the original training set.
 Useful when working with metagenomes.

- More information on this strain from the training data can be found in the **Download** file after hitting the **Download** button:
+ More information on the closest matching strain (in terms of repeat sequence) from the training data can be found in the **Download** file after hitting the **Download** button:
-  - Strain name
+  - Matching strain name
   - Accession
   - Location of CRISPR in genome
   - CRISPR subtype previously determined by [Makarova et al.](https://pubmed.ncbi.nlm.nih.gov/31857715/)